 What is Extreme Heat?

-Extreme heat is generally defined as a prolonged period of excessively hot weather, which may be accompanied by high humidity.
+Extreme heat is a prolonged period of very hot weather, which may include high humidity.
 In Massachusetts, a “heat wave” is usually defined as a period of three or more consecutive days above 90 °F.

 Extreme heat can be dangerous and even life-threatening if proper precautions are not taken.
 In extreme heat and high humidity, the body must work extra hard to maintain a normal temperature.

 Most heat-related illnesses occur because the victim has been over-exposed to heat or has over-exercised for his or her age and physical condition.
-Although anyone can suffer from a heat-related illness, some people are at greater risk than others such as older adults, young children and those who are sick or overweight.
+Although anyone can suffer from a heat-related illness, some people are at greater risk than others.
+Those at greater risk include older adults, young children and those who are sick or overweight.
 To reduce the risks of extreme heat conditions, take the proper safety precautions to protect yourself and your family.

 Excessive Heat Watch